What Is a Virtual Classroom?

 Despite the heading, let’s start with what a virtual classroom is not.
-It is not a lecture or presentation.
-It is not a one-sided broadcast.
-There are other tools (podcasts, webcasts, expert videos) that support those experiences.
-But that is not what a virtual classroom is for.
+It's not a lecture or presentation.
+It's not a one-sided broadcast.
+There are other tools (podcasts, webcasts, expert videos, for example) that support those experiences.
+But that's not what a virtual classroom is for.
 A virtual classroom is a real-time, interactive experience.
 Drawn from their real-world equivalent, virtual classrooms mimic face-to-face facilitated discussion groups for the digital world.

 Online collaboration tools fall broadly into three categories:

 - Web meetings or web conferencing, which focus on collaboration between individuals and are much like a physical meeting.
 While these may include many useful collaborative features, they generally lack the learning and development focus of more specialist tools

 - Webinars, which are designed for one or more presenters delivering a presentation to a large audience.
 Webinars are commonly used for online lectures and sales presentations.
 They're typically followed by questions, but do lack learning-specific features